kos-lang/kos/doc/proposals.md

 ﻿Enhancement proposals
 =====================

-* 'in' operator should be shallow.

-    - How to handle deep check?

 * if, switch variable declarations

 * Use _ as operator for empty extraction instead of void, like in Python